News From the State House - Week Four

 Governor Brownback on Friday, January 18, delivered Executive Reorganization Order (ERO) #42 to the legislature.
 This reorganization order moves the Kansas Juvenile Justice Authority (JJA) into the Kansas Department of Corrections (KDOC).
 Per this ERO, KDOC will have the ability to establish a deputy secretary of juvenile services and the governor has said that Acting JJA Commissioner Terri Williams will serve in that role.

-Page 2 of 4 - As a result of an audit conducted by the Legislative Division of Post Audit, the governor has criticized the decisions of policy makers and previous administrations regarding juvenile justice as failing to provide necessary safety and security.
+As a result of an audit conducted by the Legislative Division of Post Audit, the governor has criticized the decisions of policy makers and previous administrations regarding juvenile justice as failing to provide necessary safety and security.
 The governor believes that in moving JJA to KDOC, there will be an increased emphasis on safety in addition to continuing to provide programs to reduce juvenile recidivism.

 State General Fund Receipts